In this guide we review :

 Australian Dollar - Latest Rate Info

-1 Day 1 Week: Australian Dollar was down against the United States Dollar with the AUD/USD at 0.7449, a drop of -0.79% but remains up for the last 7 days with a rise of 0.64%.
+1 Day 1 Week: Australian Dollar starts the week up against the United States Dollar with the AUD/USD at 0.7584, a rise of 0.24% but remains down for the last 7 days with a drop of -0.53%.